basysKom/RiveQtQuickPlugin/README.md

 - Windows using the MSVC 2019 compiler and Qt 5.15.2

-- Linux (Ubuntu 22.04 LTS) using Clang14 and Qt 5.15.2, Qt 6.5.0
+- Linux (Ubuntu 22.04 LTS) and Qt 5.15.2, Qt 6.5.0
+  - Clang14 and gcc 11.4 (or newer versions) are supported

-  - Ensure that all clang dependencies are installed
+  - If you are using Clang14, ensure that all clang dependencies are installed

   - `apt-get install clang-format clang-tidy clang-tools clang clangd libc++-dev libc++1 libc++abi-dev libc++abi1 libclang-dev libclang1 liblldb-dev libllvm-ocaml-dev libomp-dev libomp5 lld lldb llvm-dev llvm-runtime llvm python3-clang`

   - Use the automatic installation script if you get issues: https://apt.llvm.org/
   - `chmod +x llvm.sh` and `sudo ./llvm.sh 14`

+We recommend to build the plugin with Clang14, as it includes the Clang vector builtins.

 ## Dependencies